balsama/acme-lightning-extend/README.md

 # Acme Lightning Extend

-This is an example project that extends the Lightning Distribution of Drupal - giving users a different out of the box experience than Lightning normally would with additional code and configuration.
+This is an example project that extends the Lightning Distribution of Drupal.
+It gives users a different out-of-the-box experience than Lightning normally would, with additional code and configuration.
 It makes use of the [Lightning Extend feature](https://www.drupal.org/node/2734507#comment-11298551) by defining additional dependencies in a `lightning.extend.yml` file:

 ```
 # Defines additional tasks for Lightning to perform after initial profile